w3c/wot-marketing/material/wot_explainer_notes.md

     - WoT logo popping up should co-incide with narration speaking "WoT"
     - Other logos (JS, etc) should pop up with the phrase "tools and frameworks they love"
     - example logos: HTML, JSON, JS/TS, node-red, angular, RDF, react, Vue,...
-    - animated domains: Smart home, manufactor, smart grid, smart city, healthcare, agriculture, cloud systems
+    - animated domains: Smart home, manufactor, smart grid, smart city, healthcare, agriculture, cloud systems...

 * Comments:
     - Is a search, so let's state the problem in the search text...